TheDomcio/WonderfulPolishLanguage/README.md

 ### The Bible translations - online and for download (Przekłady Bibli - online i do pobrania)

 I will mention that currently the most popular polish translation of the Bible is ["Biblia Tysiąclecia"](https://pl.wikipedia.org/wiki/Biblia_Tysi%C4%85clecia).
+I dedicate the list of these biblical links to people who are interested in theology or bibliology, or simply like the thinking about religious topics.
+I personally like these religious topics very much, I used to read a lot of books about the beliefs of ancient peoples and, of course, various mythologies (I mainly remember the Greek and Nordic ones, because I often come across characters from these myths in various literary works, the faith of the old Slavs is also very interesting thing), I think that from this religious work you can also deduce a lot of good values - morals and a warnings, and also Polish culture is strongly connected with the Catholic religion, so it is worthwhile to take an interest in culture from the religious point of view, if someone is also interested in culture apart from Polish linguistics.

 - [Biblie Polskie](http://bibliepolskie.pl/index.php) and ([Archive.org's mirror to The Wayback Machine](https://web.archive.org/web/20200922180928/http://bibliepolskie.pl/przeklady.php)) - A really cool website with a list of Bible translations into Polish.
 You will also find links to descriptions and often to download these translations (e.g. to archives, the site also has its own mirrors sometimes, so if you haven't found your favourite translation here or want to know more, I invite you there).
 - [Biblia Audio](https://bibliaaudio.pl/wideoaudio) - A great project made by the "SUPERPRODUCTION" recording studio, where you can hear audiobooks of Old Testament and New Testament with the voices of popular Polish actors and also with great sound effects.